combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

 ```

 However, you can omit it.
 In that case, `template_id` is automatically generated based.
 You can get it by `template.template_id`.
-Anyway, we omitted these templates in this example, so we will not explain it here.
+Anyway, we omitted the templates in this example, so we will not explain it here.
 See [examples/agent/fermi_problem.py] for more details.

 As there are `after_transform` and `after_control`, there are `before_transform` and `before_control`.
 They are called before the `rendering` of the template.